alfskoyen/options-alpha-scanner/README.md

 Scoring and metric outputs from the model are visualized across a five-section interactive dashboard built in Plotly.
-The dashboard is designed to move from the macro universe view down to individual symbol detail, starting with where every symbol sits in the two-dimensional scoring space, then drilling into ranked opportunity lists, term structure patterns, and raw metric tables for deeper due diligence.
+The dashboard is designed to move from the macro universe view down to individual symbol detail, starting with where every symbol sits in the two-dimensional scoring space, then drilling into ranked opportunity lists, term structure patterns, and
+metric tables for deeper due diligence.

 ---